bmvandoren/Nighthawk/README.md

 can accelerate Nighthawk considerably.
-Unfortunately, however, version 0.8.0 of the ``tensorflow-metal`` package (the most recent version as of this writing) also appears to leak memory and cause Nighthawk to hang when processing large (e.g. full-night) audio files.
+Unfortunately, however, version 0.8.0 of the ``tensorflow-metal`` package (the most recent version as of this writing) also appears to leak memory and cause Nighthawk to hang when processing large (e.g. full-night) audio files on our test machine, an M2 Mac mini with 8 GB of memory.
 For this reason the package is not installed with Nighthawk by default.
 Feel free to install it yourself, however, and test it for your particular situation.